achrysaetos/customgpt-playground/README.md

 ## GPT groupthink

-Recursively iterates on ideas (given feedback) to reach the optimal conclusion.
+Recursively iterates on an idea (given feedback) to reach the optimal conclusion.
+Use case is for delving into debate or brainstorm sessions.

 3 components:
 * Writer - generates main ideas
 * Advisor - provides feedback
 * QA - determines improvement

-Though to be clear, the result is not that great in practice, especially for long context windows.
+Though to be clear, the result is not that great in practice, especially after many iterations.

+## Story generator

+Generates a cohesive story from a given genre, topic, and length.
+Use case is for creating articles, podcasts, or novels.

+3 phases:
+* Generate idea and outline
+* Create story draft
+* Revise and finalize story

+An expansion of GroupThink, but the result is still way too cliched and the parts don't fit together as well as they need to.